soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul2/M2EÜ2_Modellieren-CIDOCCRM_en.md

 ----

-### Step 1: Load Erlangen CRM and explore its structure
+### Step 1: Load Erlangen CRM and Explore its Structure

 Open Protégé Desktop and load the provided OWL implementation of CIDOC CRM: